codegefluester/Hitmeister-Search-API/README.md

 Thanks to...
 =====================
 - The creators of ASIHTTPRequest for offering such an easy to use class!
-- Matt Gallagher for the nixe XPathQuery class! (http://cocoawithlove.com/2008/10/using-libxml2-for-parsing-and-xpath.html)
+- Matt Gallagher for the nice XPathQuery class! (http://cocoawithlove.com/2008/10/using-libxml2-for-parsing-and-xpath.html)